Freshmores – Entering grades 2-4

 The Freshmore division is home to Perlman Camp’s youngest campers.
 During the summer, Freshmore campers enjoy a well-rounded view of all program areas, with a particular focus on building relationships and developing new skills.
 Many Freshmores are away from home for the first time, and counselors make sure all campers get the attention and care needed to have a successful first summer at camp.

 Freshmore campers participate in all of the Perlman Camp activities.
-Out-of-camp trips include a visit to either a waterpark or amusement part, along with a one-night camping trip.
+Out-of-camp trips include a visit to either a waterpark or amusement park, along with a one-night camping trip.

 Your first-time Freshmore camper has the option of coming to camp for our two-week Rookie program.
 Families can choose to extend a Rookie experience for the remainder of the session, in consultation with the camp staff.
 Please note that this two-week Rookie option is only available for a camper’s first summer at camp.

 Juniors – Entering grades 5-7

 The Junior division includes middle school aged campers, and offers a unique experience to learn new skills, further develop existing skills and create relationships in a safe and supportive environment.
 These years often produce the most growth and development in our campers during these years, and counselors focus closely on creating positive relationships between campers in the bunk.

 Junior campers participate in a variety of camp activities that provide an opportunity to interact and socialize with other campers in a supervised setting.
 In addition to the bunk and hobby programming, your Junior camper will also participate in a trip to a waterpark or amusement park, and a one-night camping trip.

 Seniors – Entering grades 8-10

 The Senior division is the oldest of our camper divisions.
 Senior campers experience a program that is specifically designed to create the most enjoyable camp experience for this age group, while providing opportunities to grow leadership skills.